AshleyJoyE/oink-adobe-adon/README.md

 1. To install the dependencies, run `npm install`.
 2. To build the application, run `npm run build`.
 3. To start the application, run `npm run start`.
+4. Use Adobe Express to access the add-on (must have developer mode enabled on Adobe Express).